AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/cognitiveservices/bing-entities-api-v7-reference.md

 This section provides technical details about the response objects, and the query parameters and headers that affect the search results.
-For examples that show how to make requests, see [Searching the web](https://docs.microsoft.com/azure/cognitive-services/bing-entities-search/search-the-web)
+For examples that show how to make requests, see [Search the web for entities and places](https://docs.microsoft.com/azure/cognitive-services/bing-entities-search/search-the-web).

 For information about headers that requests should include, see [Headers](#headers).